 - Knowledge representations for utility patterns

-- Privacy preserving utility mining/learning
+- Privacy preserving and security issues in utility mining/learning

 - Visualization techniques for utility mining/learning